22 February 2022

 Chi-Yuan Yang and Padinhare Cholakkal Harikesh photographed through a sheet of glass on which they have written formulas

 Chi-Yuan Yang and Padinhare Cholakkal Harikesh, post-doctoral researchers at the Laboratory of Organic Electronics, show in a schematic image how the human nerve cells and their functionality has been built using organic electrochemical transistors.
-Thor Balkhed
+Photographer: Thor Balkhed

 On connecting to the carnivorous Venus flytrap, the electrical pulses from the artificial nerve cell can cause the plant’s leaves to close, although no fly has entered the trap.
 Organic Venus flytrapVenus flytrap Photo credit Noah Elhardtsemiconductors can conduct both electrons and ions, thus helping mimic the ion-based mechanism of pulse (action potential) generation in plants.
 In this case, the small electric pulse of less than 0.6 V can induce action potentials in the plant, which in turn causes the leaves to close.